 Small groups mean you will get a more personalised tour with more time off of the minibus to explore

 Option to leave the tour in York or at Heathrow Airport

-Enjoy the stunning and varied landscapes of the Lake District, the Peak District and the Yorkshire Dales
+Enjoy the landscapes of the Lake District & Yorkshire Dales

-See the homes of some of England's most iconic literary figures William Shakespeare, William Wordsworth and Beatrix Potter
+See the homes of iconic literary figures William Shakespeare, William Wordsworth and Beatrix Potter

-Take in some of England’s best loved and most historic cities including York, Lincoln and Cambridge
+Take in some of Britain’s best loved and most historic cities including York, Lincoln and Cambridge

 See the Magna Carta in Lincoln Castle, view the imposing York Minster and visit King's College Chapel in Cambridge